prakhyatkarri/python-data-transformation/README.md

 # python-data-transformation

+## Purpose of this repo is to have sample python code snippets to read/write below file types

 |Support Types| Read | Write |
 | -- | -- | -- |
 | JSON | X | X |